seanwhs/Tutorials/Security/TTX/Guides/Readme.md

 What it is?
 Table Top Exercise (TTX) for Computer Security Incident Response (CSIRT) teams.
 The templatized artifacts provided will hopefully help teams facilitate their own table top exercises.

-Our Approach The TTX scenario is a choose your own adventure exercise, with rewards (hints) for following the correct processes and procedures.
+Choose your own adventure exercise, with rewards (hints) for following the correct processes and procedures.
 The scenario will be easy at first to get the participants in the correct frame of mind.
 As the scenario progresses it will start to push the participants and possibly expose gaps in current people, process, and technology.

 Scenario Summary Following industry best practice (MITRE Cyber Exercise Playbook) Information Security created a scenario with a choose your own adventure style twist.
-The scenario focused on situations that have happened at ACME in past incidents.
+The scenario focused on situations that have happened at [Fictious Enterprise] in past incidents.
 Information Security also focused on incidents that have occurred within the past few quarters within the larger Information Industry.
 These incidents included the following;

   • Social media account takeover by miscreants